 Kings Head • Bwlchgwyn

-After a little hiatus, the Kings Head returns to the Trail this September.
+After a little hiatus, the Kings Head returned to the Trail in September.
 A proper village pub which is at the heart of the community.
 Usually serving local real ale brewed by Big Hand.

 Wynnstay Arms • Ruabon